kobeeraveendran/youtube-to-mp3/README.md

 1. Browse for a download location (where your converted mp3 file will be downloaded).
 The default is the same folder that `youtube-to-mp3-gui.py` is in.
 2. Select the type of conversion you'd like to make; default is "Single Video" if the URL is that of a single video or video in a playlist.
 To download an entire playlist or part of a playlist, select one of the other two options.

-**NOTE: At the moment, converting Single videos is functional and has been tested.
-The other two options will likely not be functional.
+**NOTE: At the moment, converting Single videos is functional and has been tested for Windows users.
+The other two options will likely not be functional on Windows and other platforms.
 A fix is coming.**

 3. Enter a valid YouTube video or playlist URL corresponding to your choice above and click "Convert".
 After a few seconds your conversions should appear in the folder you chose above.